 Oraison H. Larmon is a doctoral student in the Department of Information Studies at the University of California, Los Angeles.
-Their academic interests revolve around archives, records, and bodies within the context of visual art performance.
-Through archival studies and performance studies, Larmon’s research examines how bodies as records enact a broader archival discourse.
+Their academic work revolves around bodies, records, and archives with specific focus on twentieth century performance art.
+Through archival studies and performance studies, Larmon examines how bodies are records that enact broader archival discourses.

-They are co-curator with Martha Wilson of Franklin Furnace: Performance & Politics (2018).
-This online collection represents the historical, cultural, and political legacy of Franklin Furnace Archive.
-Other curatorial projects include the event Performing the Archive (2013), the full-scale exhibition Desperate Archives (2014), and the performance program for the Radical Archives Conference (2014).
+They are co-curator with Martha Wilson of Franklin Furnace: Performance & Politics.
+This online collection documents the historical, cultural, and political legacy of Franklin Furnace Archive.
+Other curatorial projects include the event Performing the Archive, the full-scale exhibition Desperate Archives, and the performance program for the Radical Archives Conference.

 Larmon's research on archives has been presented at The New School, Pratt Institute, and New York University, among other institutions.
 Forthcoming articles include "Gesturing Toward Embodied Recordkeeping Practices," and "Trans- Figural Records*: Representing Trans Bodies in Archives."
 Larmon is editor of Franklin Furnace: Performance & Politics (HemiPress).